Our Value Proposition: Affordable Alpha

 To win in the Passive Index game one needs to be Vanguard.
 To win in Closet Index / Smart Beta or Active an asset manager needs to be a marketing machine.
 Alpha Architect is not Vanguard and is not a marketing machine.
 So we are creating our own category: Affordable Alpha.

-- Affordable Alpha Products: Alpha Architect products are characterized by limited scalability, high expected alpha, high tracking error, and high Active Share.
+- Affordable Alpha Products: Alpha Architect products are characterized by limited scalability (a limited amount of $ can invest), high expected alpha (different), high tracking error and Active Share (don’t track a passive index).

 - These funds are backed by intense research efforts, mid-level expense ratios, and limited marketing costs.